Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Model-guided Deep Unfolding Network

 \subsection{Deep Denoising Module via Dense RNN}

 In general, any existing image denoising network can be used as the denoising module here.
+In this paper, we have adopted a variant of U-net as the backbone of our denoising module.
+The reasons are summarized as follows.
+First, the U-net has been demonstrated to have great performance in the domain of image restoration \cite{dong:TPAMI:2018DPDNN} including the task of image denoising.
+Second, the U-net structure gradually decreases the spatial resolution of feature maps along the encoding process leading to reduced computation.
+Last, the U-net structure can exploit the multi-scale redundancies of natural images, which facilitates the recovery of spatially high-frequency information such as edges and textures.

-Inspired by the success of U-net in semantic segmentation \cite{long2015fully} and object refinement \cite{pinheiro2016learning}, we have adopted a variant of U-net \cite{ronneberger:ICMIP:2015:Unet} - dense recurrent neural network (RNN) \cite{zhao:IJCAI:2019recurrent} - as the backbone of our denoising module.
-Let $\tbh_1,...,\tbh_t$ denote the hidden states of $t$ stages, which will be used in the next stages.
-Different from exiting RNN methods \cite{kim:CVPR:2016DRCN,tai:CVPR:2017DRRN,li:CVPR:2019feedback} for SISR receiving only one state $\tbh^{t-1}$ of former stage, we propose to leverage multiple states $\tbh^1,...,\tbh^{t-1}$ of former stages through long connections.
-As shown in Fig. \ref{fig:framework}, the processed information can be leveraged to refine the current image reconstruction at the $(t+2)$-th stage by receiving former states $\tbh^1,...,\tbh^{t-1},\tbh^{t},\tbh^{t+1}$ at previous $t+1$ stages \cite{zhao:IJCAI:2019recurrent}.
+Alternatively, our design of denoising module can be viewed as recurrent neural network (RNN) \cite{gregor2015draw} as shown in Fig. \ref{fig:framework}.
+Let $\tbh_1,...,\tbh_t$ denote the hidden states of $t$ stages, which will be used in the next stages of dense RNN.
+To better illustrate this particular structure, we have shown the dense RNN structure with more details in Fig. \ref{fig:DRNN}.
+It can be seen that multiple hidden states are reused by the denoising module, which is equivalent to the implementation by a RNN structure.
+However, different from exiting RNN methods \cite{kim:CVPR:2016DRCN,tai:CVPR:2017DRRN,li:CVPR:2019feedback} for SISR receiving only one state $\tbh^{t-1}$ of former stage, we propose to leverage multiple states $\tbh^1,...,\tbh^{t-1}$ of former stages through long connections.
+As shown in Fig. \ref{fig:framework}~(a), the processed information can be leveraged to refine the current image reconstruction at the $(t+2)$-th stage by receiving former states $\tbh^1,...,\tbh^{t-1},\tbh^{t},\tbh^{t+1}$ at previous $t+1$ stages \cite{zhao:IJCAI:2019recurrent}.
 Exploiting the hidden states of previous stages allows us to more faithfully reconstruct the missing high-frequency information for SISR (please refer to Figs. \ref{fig:BI_urban46}-\ref{fig:BI_set14_02} for concrete image examples).